getify/foi-lang/README.md

 greeting;               // "Hello!"
 ```

-However, if no pattern matches, the default result of the expression is a Maybe::None -- **Foi** can be configured to issue a warning notice in such a case.
+However, if no pattern matches, the default result of the expression is a `empty` -- **Foi** can be configured to issue a warning notice in such a case.
 More on monads later.

 To explicitly define a default pattern, use `?:` (which must be the last clause in the pattern matching expression):